dhiraj-salian/techblog/_posts/2024-09-23-simplified-neural-network.md

 - **Activation functions** like ReLU and sigmoid.
 - **Loss calculation** using binary cross-entropy.
 - **Backpropagation** to compute the gradients and update the weights.

-By understanding the math behind these steps, you gain deeper insight into how neural networks learn.
-Whether you're working on image classification, text generation, or other tasks, the principles discussed here are foundational to how neural networks operate.